RoshniRp15/Data-Reliability-Monitor/README.md

 Explanation of each check

+⭐ Project Highlights

+Built an automated Data Reliability Monitoring System using Python.

+Detects missing values, duplicate records, and statistical outliers using the IQR method.

+Generates a JSON-based Data Quality Report ready for downstream analytics tools.

+Includes visual insights using Matplotlib for missing values and outlier distribution.

+Designed using a production-style folder structure followed in real analytics workflows.

+Uses a real-world dataset to simulate practical data quality challenges.

+Jupyter notebook provides a clear, step-by-step walkthrough for recruiters and reviewers.

 🎯 Why This Project Matters

 This project demonstrates real skills required for Data Analyst & BI roles: